phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

 - Tree branches are at least 2 SNPs long

 	- Longer the branch the better as there will be more SNP positions to choose from for defining that subtype.
-You can look at a SNP file generated previously to look at the SNPs from regions that don't feature any indels and are isolated by atleast 15 (preferably 20) nucleotides on each side.
+You can look at a SNP file generated previously to look at the SNPs from regions that don't feature any indels and are isolated by at least 15 (preferably 20) nucleotides on each side.

-If wanted, you can lower the number of SNP sites to be evaluated into the scheme by removing all of the SNPs that are present in less then 5 isolates and then remake the tree.
-The aim is to have a least 5-10 strains per sub-lineage, to keep the scheme focused on clonal expansions.
+If wanted, you can lower the number of SNP sites to be evaluated into the scheme by removing all of the SNPs that are present in less then 5 isolates and then remaking the tree.
+The aim is to have at least 5-10 strains per sub-lineage, to keep the scheme focused on clonal expansions.

 |lineages|

 Above is the ML phylogeny previously generated with lineages and sublineages applied to the strains.
-These are a preliminary deligation and can change in the next steps.
+These are a preliminary delegation and can change in the next steps.
 However, it is a good idea to set up lineages now and edit them as better designations are designed.

 |
 8. Create a neighbour-joining tree and root it using a distantly related sequence or a pseudo sequence to determine where the root of the tree should be.